uikit/uikit-site/docs/pages/button.md

 ### Button group with dropdowns

 Use button groups to split buttons into a standard action on the left and a dropdown toggle on the right.
-Just wrap the toggling button and the drop or dropdown inside a `<div` element and add the `.uk-inline` class.
+Just wrap the toggling button and the drop or dropdown inside a `<div>` element and add the `.uk-inline` class from the [Utility component](utility.md)

 ```html
 <!-- A button group with a dropdown -->